 Reikotevẽro pytyvõ, eju che rendápe roñemonguetá hag̃ua.

-Ali Hagani (she/her) is a Peer Advocate and a Violence Prevention Educator with PARC.
-She is a sophomore majoring in Sociology and WGS, and minoring in Legal Studies and SJSP.
+Ali (she/her) is a Peer Advocate, a Violence Prevention Educator, and the Community Engagement Coordinator with PARC.
+She is majoring in Sociology and WGS, and minoring in Legal Studies and SJSP.
 Outside of PARC, Ali is an Undergraduate Representative (UDR) for the Sociology Department and does legislative work with the Every Voice Coalition.
 In her free time, she enjoys biking and spending time with friends.
 Ali looks forward to supporting and empowering those impacted by violence as a Peer Advocate at PARC.

-Grace Lee (she/her/hers) is a peer advocate at PARC.
+Grace (she/her/hers) is a peer advocate and the Media & Communications Coordinator at PARC.
 She was born and raised in Nashua, New Hampshire.
-She is a sophomore majoring in International and Global Studies (IGS), Health, Science, Society, and Policy (HSSP), and minoring in Hispanic Studies.
+She is majoring in International and Global Studies (IGS), Health, Science, Society, and Policy (HSSP), and minoring in Hispanic Studies.
 Besides working with PARC, she is the Publicity Chair for Brandeis' Korean Student Association.
 She is also a member of Brandeis' Kaos Kids Hip Hop Dance Crew.
 As a peer advocate, she hopes to provide support to those who have experienced dating or domestic violence and spread awareness on campus and beyond.

 도움이 필요하면 근무 시간으로 오십시오.

-Zach (he/him/his) is a peer advocate at PARC.
-He is a junior majoring in Politics and Health: Science, Society, and Policy.
-As a peer advocate, Zach is looking forward to making resources for survivors of sexual violence more available on campus.
-Outside of PARC, Zach is the co-President of STAND, a refugee and immigrant advocacy group, and the co-events coordinator for Brandeis Pro-Choice.
-In his free time, Zach enjoys reading, watching Jane the Virgin, spending time with friends, and learning about Judaism.
+Zach (he/him/his) is a peer advocate and violence prevention educator at PARC.
+He is majoring in Politics and HSSP and plans to go to grad school for speech pathology.
+As a member of the PARC team, Zach is looking forward to supporting community members who have experienced sexual violence in any way possible.
+Outside of PARC, Zach is an undergraduate fellow at the Lurie Institute for Disability Policy and the events coordinator for Brandeis Pro-Choice.
+In his free time, Zach enjoys reading, listening to podcasts, doing yoga, trying out new restaurants, and spending time with friends.